SDGforskning/sdg-strings/SDG07_query_action_WoS.md

         )
       OR "wind farm$" OR "wind turbine$"
-      OR "tidal turbine$" OR "stream turbine$" OR "current turbine$" OR "biofuel$" OR "bioenergy" OR "biodiesel"
+      OR "tidal turbine$" OR "stream turbine$" OR "current turbine$" OR "tidal power" OR "tidal energy" OR "marine energy" OR ("wave energy" NEAR/5 ("converter$" OR "renewable" OR "power" OR "generat*" OR "energy harvesting")) OR "biofuel$" OR "bioenergy" OR "biodiesel"
       OR
         (